-1. Remove the yeast packet from under the lid of the can of Brewing Extract, then place the unopened cans & LMEs in hot tap water.
+1. Remove the yeast packet from under the lid of the can of Brewing Extract, then place the unopened cans in hot tap water.

-6. Open the 2 cans of Brewing Extract and pour the contents into the hot mixture in your pot.
+7. Open both cans of Brewing Extract and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
 This mixture of unfermented beer is called wort.

-7. Fill your fermenter with enough cold water to cover the spigot hole.
-Approximately 1-2 gallons of water.
+8. Fill your fermenter with 1 gallon of cold water.
+(If using a Cooper’s BrewMax fermenter, fill with enough cold water to cover the spigot hole)

-8. Pour the wort into your fermenter, and then bring the volume of the fermenter to 5 gallons or 19-liters by adding more cold water.
+9. Pour the wort into your fermenter, and then bring the volume of the fermenter to 5 gallons or 19 liters total, by adding more cold water.

-10. Sprinkle the W-34/70 Dry Lager yeast packet into the fermenter, and place on the lid.
+11. Sprinkle the US-05 yeast packet into the keg, and screw on the lid.
 Do not stir.

-Put your fermenter in a location with a consistent temperature between 53° and 59° F, and out of direct sunlight.
+Put your fermenter in a location with a consistent temperature between 68° and 75° F (20°-25° C), and out of direct sunlight.
 Ferment for 21 days.

 After 21 days, taste a small sample to determine if the beer is fully fermented and ready to bottle.
 If it tastes like flat beer, it is ready.
 If it’s sweet, then it’s not ready.
 Let it ferment for 3 more days (24 total).
 At this point, it is time to bottle.
 Do not let it sit in the fermenter for longer than 24 days total.